fabricjs/fabricjs.github.io/src/content/docs/api/classes/FabricText.md

 > `static` **type**: `string` = `'Text'`

 The class type.
-Used to identify which class this is.
-This is used for serialization purposes and internally it can be used to identify classes.
-As a developer you could use `instance of Class` but to avoid importing all the code and blocking tree shaking we try to avoid doing that.
+This is used for serialization and deserialization purposes and internally it can be used to identify classes.
+When we transform a class in a plain JS object we need a way to recognize which class it was, and the type is the way we do that.
+It has no other purposes and you should not give one.
+Hard to reach on instances and please do not use to drive instance's logic (this.constructor.type).
+To idenfity a class use instanceof class ( instanceof Rect ).
+We do not do that in fabricJS code because we want to try to have code splitting possible.

 #### Overrides